-4 Common Gun Malfunctions and How to Troubleshoot Them
+4 Common Handgun Malfunctions and How to Troubleshoot Them

-Take a piece of equipment that contains moving parts, intricate components, extremely tight tolerances – then subject that equipment to a rapid fire series of 40,000 psi blasts.
-That is essentially what happens when a handgun shooter works his or her way through a magazine full of rounds.
+Take a piece of equipment that contains moving parts, intricate components, extremely tight tolerances – then subject that equipment to a rapid series of 35,000 psi explosions.
+That is essentially what happens when a handgun shooter works their way through a magazine full of rounds.

 While today’s modern guns are incredibly reliable, made to exacting tolerances and built using technologically advanced materials, Shooters are bound to come across an occasional malfunction.
 Part of being a safe and competent shooter is having a clear understanding of the types of malfunctions that can occur, how to troubleshoot them, and how to address them safely.